MaastrichtU-IDS/dsri-documentation/docs/helm.md

 ---
 id: helm
-title: Helm package manager
+title: Start from Helm charts
 ---

-> This feature has not been tested at the moment.
-Please [contact us](mailto:dsri-support-l@maastrichtuniversity.nl) if you are interested in deploying Helm Charts.

 [Helm](https://helm.sh/) is a popular package manager for [Kubernetes](https://kubernetes.io/).
-It allows you to easily deploy [Helm Charts](https://hub.helm.sh/) built by the community, you can explore published Helm charts at [https://hub.helm.sh](https://hub.helm.sh).
+It allows you to easily deploy [Helm Charts](https://hub.helm.sh/) built by the community

+> You can explore published Helm charts at [https://hub.helm.sh :sailboat:](https://hub.helm.sh)

 ## Install the Helm client